How to Unlock Excel Sheet for Editing (With Quick Steps)

 Unlock a Password-Protected Excel Sheet

-More Ways to Enable Excel Sheet for Editing
+Alternative Approaches to Unlock Excel Sheet for Editing

 Sometimes, it happens that the Excel sheet is not locked, but still, you cannot edit anything in it.
 In the following section, we will discuss the probable solution along with the reasons for causing such problems.

-1. Create a Copy of a Shared Excel File or Wait Till the Current Editor Closes It
+1. Creating Copy of Shared Excel File or Wait Till Current Editor Closes It

 Sometimes it happens that we share an Excel file with other people.
 Now, if any of them opens the shared file, the other users will see a warning that the file is locked for editing by other users.
 The other users can open the Excel file in the Read-Only mode, they cannot edit that Excel sheet.